lnricaud/SillySeasonFantasyLeague/README.md

 In a browser go to "localhost:xxxx" (xxxx is the port number)

-## Rules
+## Transfer Rules
-### The Players model has four important fields:
+### For transfers the Players model has four important fields:
 * user_id: the user who owns the player
 * value: current value of player
 * topbid: current highest bid on player by current owner
-* owned: true if user has owned player over a gameweek, user cannot get a profit from player when sold if this field is false
+* owned: true if user has owned player over a gameweek, user cannot make a profit from a player when sold if this field is false

 ### Buy free agent
 * value subtracted from user's money
 * player marked with topbid

 ### Buy from other user when player is marked as not owned (player bought in the same transfer round)